hola14/hola14/README.md

-- 👋 Hi, I’m Ali
+- 👋 Hi, I’m Ali and I'm a junior backend developer
 - 👀 I’m interested in javascript
 - 🌱 I’m currently learning typescript and electron
-- 💞️ I’m looking to collaborate on all @MSD-Academy activities, Join Me! :-)
+- 💞️ I’m looking to collaborate on any project that can help my community
-- 📫 How to reach me? ali@msdacademy.sd
+- 📫 How to reach me?
+I'm invisible!

 <!---
 hola14/hola14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.